CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Experiments and results

 \subsubsection{Testbed}

+To evaluate our framework, sock-shop\textsuperscript{\ref{sock}}, which simulates an e-commerce website that sells socks, is deployed.
+It is widely used as a microservice benchmark designed to aid demonstration and test microservices and cloudnative technologies \cite{lin2018microscope, wu2020microrca, wu2021causal}.
+Sock-shop consists of 13 services, which are implemented in heterogeneous technologies and communicate via REST over HTTP.
+Except for communication services, it contains 7 functional services, which are, \textit{frontend} serves as the entry of user requests; \textit{catalogue} provides product catalogue and information; \textit{carts} holds shopping carts; \textit{user} stores user accounts, including paymenet cards and addresses; \textit{orders} place orders of login users from carts, and it consumes memory a lot; finally, \textit{payment} and \textit{shipping} services are provided for orders, which require network for processing transactions.

-We deploy the Sock-shop \footnote{https://github.com/microservices-demo/microservices-demo}, a microservice application, with Kubernetes on several VMs in the cloud, as shown in Figure \ref{fig:deploy}.
-In the kubernete cluster, we have one master node and three worker nodes.
+We deploy the sock-shop with Kubernetes on several VMs in the cloud, as shown in Figure \ref{fig:deploy}.
+In the Kubernetes cluster, we have one master node and three worker nodes.
 Their configurations are Ubuntu 18.04, 4vCPU, 16G RAM Memory, and 80G Disk.
-On the master node, we deploy monitoring tools, including Prometheus\footnote{https://github.com/prometheus/prometheus}, Grafana\footnote{https://github.com/grafana/grafana}, to keep monitoring the whole system and collecting both application-level and resource-level data.
+On the master node, we deploy open-source monitoring and visualization tools, Prometheus\footnote{https://github.com/prometheus/prometheus} and Grafana\footnote{https://github.com/grafana/grafana}, repectively.
+Prometheus and Grafana are widely used for monitoring in microservice applications \cite{waseem2021design, promGraf}.
+Prometheus can keep monitoring the whole system and collecting both service-level and resource-level data \cite{wu2020microrca}.
 In addition, a load generation tool, Locust\footnote{https://locust.io/}, is deployed on the master node to simulate workloads for the microservice application.
-On worker nodes, we deploy 13 services of the Sock-shop application, and they are allocated to different VMs automatically by Kubernetes.
+On worker nodes, we deploy 13 services of the sock-shop application, and they are allocated to different VMs automatically by Kubernetes.